-Noise Abatement Information on Chart Supplement Adopted Mitigation Strategy: Noise Abatement Information on Chart Supplement Problem Mitigation Addresses: Centennial Airport receives flights from all over the US.
+Adopted Mitigation Strategy: Noise Abatement Information on Chart Supplement Problem Mitigation Addresses: Centennial Airport receives flights from all over the US.
 Transient pilots are thus not always aware of the noise sensitive areas or preferred traffic pattern Reduction of Noise Exposure: A Chart Supplement is information provided about a local airport environment.
 Pilots are expected to review a chart and its supplements before taking flight.
 Enhanced awareness will drive a reduction in overflights of noise sensitive areas when pilots have discretion Safety: Maintained Noise: Potential reduction Authority to Approve: ACPAA & FAA Responsible for Implementation: ACPAA, FAA, & CDOT Implementation Date: Originally, 10/1/2023.
-Update, Spring 2024.
-Explanation: ACPAA is working to update the current chart supplement.
+Update, Summer 2024.
+Next Update, Fall 2024 Explanation: ACPAA is working to update the current chart supplement.
 There are several updates and/or enhancements to the chart supplement that can be made to improve its efficacy as a communication and education tool.
 Measurable Impact: Once implemented, ACPAA will work to amplify.
 True impact may not be measurable, but will likely contribute to an overall reduction in noise.
-Updates: Airport Staff has draft language that will be provided to the state for inclusion in future chart supplements.
-This new language will clearly define the preferred pattern area and highlight the location of the noise sensitive areas to the north and west of the airport with the intent of improving itinerant pilot awareness.
+Updates: Airport Staff is working on draft language to better align with the FAA proposed guidance on Noise Abatement Information in the Chart Supplement.
+The new language will clearly define the traffic pattern area, identify noise sensitive areas, and potentially provide a graphical depiction for pilots.
+The goal is to provide an easy to understand guide to Noise Abatement not only for local pilots, but to greatly assist in transient pilot understanding of the Noise Abatement Procedures at Centennial.
+Once new language is finalized it will be provided to CDOT for publication in future editions of the Chart Supplement.

-Proactive Outreach & Educati Proactive Outreach & Education to Flight Schools Adopted Mitigation Strategy: Develop and implement proactive outreach and education program to flight schools to increase pilot awareness of voluntary fly quiet procedures and preferred pattern area Problem Mitigation Addresses: Due to rapid turnover, flight school instructors and students are often unaware of noise issues, voluntary noise abatement procedures, or preferred traffic pattern area.
+Proactive Outreach & Education to Flight Schools Adopted Mitigation Strategy: Develop and implement proactive outreach and education program to flight schools to increase pilot awareness of voluntary fly quiet procedures and preferred pattern area Problem Mitigation Addresses: Due to rapid turnover, flight school instructors and students are often unaware of noise issues, voluntary noise abatement procedures, or preferred traffic pattern area.
 Reduction of Noise Exposure: By developing & implementing a proactive outreach and education program, will keep flight instructors up to date on noise abatement efforts.
 Safety: Potential enhancement Noise: Potential reductions Authority to Approve: ACPAA, FAA-ATO Responsible for Implementation: ACPAA, FAA -ATO Implementation Date: In progress Explanation: There is a significant amount of flight instructor and student pilot turnover at flight schools based at Centennial Airport.
 Airport staff and local FAA representatives have committed to meeting quarterly with each flight school to discuss ways to make their operations safer, convey community concerns about noise and lead exposure, discuss recommendations on how they can help mitigate the noise exposure to the surrounding communities and to provide progress updates on how our voluntary noise abatement and mitigation procedures are working, and to explore ways to improve on them.
-Measurable Impact: The initial focus will be on outreach and establishing regular meetings Updates:
+Measurable Impact: The initial focus will be on outreach and establishing regular meetings Updates: The first meeting was held on May 23, 2024.
+The FAA Air Traffic Personnel discussed airport specific safety issues and considerations, while Airport Authority Staff discussed noise issues including, mitigations recommended by the Study Group, Voluntary Noise Abatement Guidelines, and current noise reports.
+The meeting was attended by over 30 local flight school personnel.
+The meetings are to be held quarterly with the next one scheduled for August of 2024.